Kerry says sees opportunity for progress on Syria as he meets Zarif

-UNITED NATIONS U.S. Secretary of State John Kerry said he saw an opportunity for progress this week towards ending Syria's four-year civil war, as he met Iran's Foreign Minister Mohammad Javad Zarif on the sidelines of the U.N.
-General Assembly on Saturday.
+UNITED NATIONS U.S. Secretary of State John Kerry said he saw an opportunity for progress this week towards ending Syria's four-year civil war as he met Iran's Foreign Minister Mohammad Javad Zarif on Saturday.

-Western officials said Kerry wants to launch a new initiative to find a political solution to the Syrian conflict, which has taken on a new urgency in light of Russia's military build-up in support of Syrian President Bashar al-Assad and a refugee crisis that has spilled over into Europe.
+Western officials said Kerry wants to launch a new effort at the U.N.
+General Assembly to try to find a political solution to the Syrian conflict, which has taken on new urgency in light of Russia's military build-up in support of Syrian President Bashar al-Assad and a refugee crisis that has spilled into Europe.

 It is unclear what role, if any, might be played by Iran, which is a long-standing supporter Assad.
 The United States has long said Assad must go, but in recent weeks has left open the possibility of his staying in power during a transition.